facelessuser/pymdown-extensions/docs/extensions/emoji.md

             "category": "symbol",

             # Unicode is the representation of the Unicode
-            # code points with variations and joiners striped out.
-            # This is used to reference pngs or svgs associated
+            # code points, but it is not necessarily valid Unicode
+            # code points.
+Essentially it is what represents the Unicode
-            # with the emoji and can also sometimes be used as
+            # and is used as the image name for pngs and svgs.
+It is also
-            # part of special class names in the HTML output.
+            # sometimes used as part of special class names in the HTML
+            # output (depending on the generator).
             #
+            # In the case of Gemoji and EmojiOne this is the Unicode code
+            # points with variations and joiners striped out.
+            #
-            # Do not include this if the emoji is a custom,
+            # Do not include this if the emoji is a custom, non-Unicode emoji.
-            # non-Unicode emoji.
             "unicode": "0030-20e3",

             # This is the full Unicode code points and is